Momentum Stock: Scorpio Tankers Inc (STNG)

-Scorpio Tankers Inc (NYSE:STNG) shares traded down -0.42% during most recent session.
-Wall Street analysts covering the stock are projecting that the stock will reach $4.95 within the next 52-weeks.
+Scorpio Tankers Inc (NYSE:STNG) shares traded up 4.42% during most recent session.
+Wall Street analysts covering the stock are projecting that the stock will reach $4.87 within the next 52-weeks.
 The mean target projections are based on 13 opinions.
 Since analyst price targets calculations are subjective, there often can be wide range of targets from various analysts.

 Having a look in a broader way analysts from brokerage firms on the street with an extensive view have high price target of Scorpio Tankers Inc (NYSE:STNG) at $7.5 and with a conformist view have low price target of $3.4 while the stock’s latest closing price was $2.36.
 This is the consensus price target based on the analysts polled by Thomson Reuters’ First Call, the average is taken from the individual analysts which provided targets and are short term projections for the 12 months.